Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 Electrons (muons) are reconstructed by associating a track reconstructed in the tracking detectors with a cluster of energy in the ECAL (track in the muon system).
 The candidates are required to originate from the PV, pass quality selection criteria, and be isolated from other activity in the event.
 For this purpose we define a lepton relative isolation variable $I_{\text{rel}}$ based on the energy deposited on a cone $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}} = 0.3 \ (0.4)$ around the electron (muon).
 Specifically, $I_{\text{rel}}=(E_{\text{ch}}+E_{\text{nh}}+E_{\text{ph}}-0.5\,E_{\text{ch}}^{\text{PU}})/\pt$, where $E_{\text{ch}}$ is the transverse energy deposited by charged hadrons from the PV, $E_{\text{nh}}$ and $E_{\text{ph}}$ are the transverse energies of the neutral hadrons and photons, respectively, and \pt is the electron or muon transverse momentum.
 The term $0.5\,E_{\text{ch}}^{\text{PU}}$ accounts for the contribution of neutral particles from pileup vertices, taken as half the energy of the charged particles from pileup vertices.

-The quality criteria for the light lepton selection are based on the isolation from other particles in the event and the impact parameter of the candidate with respect to the PV, implemented via multivariate discriminators.
+The quality criteria for the light lepton selection are based on the isolation from other particles in the event, the impact parameter of the candidate with respect to the PV, and the electromagnetic shower shape in the electron case.
+These are implemented by their inclusion in multivariate discriminators.
 In this analysis we make use of both ``loose'' and ``tight'' working points of these discriminators.
-The efficiency for loose (tight) electrons is 90\,(80)\%~\cite{CMS:2015xaf}.
+The efficiency for loose (tight) electrons is 90\,(80)\%~\cite{CMS:2020uim}.
 The corresponding efficiencies for muons are 99\,(95)\%~\cite{CMS:2018rym}.

 For a loose electron (muon) we require $\pt > 15\GeV$ and $\abs{\eta} < 2.5\, (2.4)$ and $I_{\text{rel}}^{\text{electron}} < 0.20$ ($I_{\text{rel}}^{\text{muon}} < 0.40$).
 For a tight electron (muon), the criteria are $\pt> 30\GeV$ (35\GeV for electrons in 2017 and 2018), and $I_{\text{rel}}^{\text{electron}} < 0.08$ ($I_{\text{rel}}^{\text{muon}} < 0.15$).